 - If you choose to put on bbq sauce, put the sauce on in this last open out of the foil baking.
 The ribs are seasoned so nicely they don"t need sauce, but I have some family members that don't think ribs are ribs if you don't have them all saucy!

 - Remove from oven.
-Let rest for 20 minutes, then cut into one bone sections and serve immediately.
+Let rest for up to 20 minutes, then cut into one bone sections and serve immediately.

 Note: Video shows the wet method of applying the spices.
 Same spices just a little more intense flavor.
 Both ways work equally well.